tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/2082420-brain-shocking-therapy-may-work-by-boosting-calcium-in-the-brain/](https://www.newscientist.com/article/2082420-brain-shocking-therapy-may-work-by-boosting-calcium-in-the-brain/)

 - large, sudden surges in calcium flow in the brains of mice seconds after they receive low doses of tDCS.
-These surges seem to start in cells called astrocytes  star-shaped cells that dont fire themselves, but help to strengthen the connections between neurons and regulate the electrical signals that pass between them
+These surges seem to start in cells called astrocytes – star-shaped cells that don’t fire themselves, but help to strengthen the connections between neurons and regulate the electrical signals that pass between them

 ___